bottlepy/bottle/docs/tutorial.rst

 You may provide a different HTTP status code as a second parameter.

 .. note::
-    Both functions will interrupt your callback code by raising an :exc:`HTTPError` exception.
+    Both functions will interrupt your callback code by raising an :exc:`HTTPResponse` exception.

 .. rubric:: Other Exceptions